 Since the most popular New Year resolution is to lose weight, surely either you are planning to or know someone who is.
-My primary new year resolution definitely is to lose weight and maybe it will finally happen!
+My primary new year resolution is to lose weight and maybe it will finally happen!
 Since I travel often, it would be great to lose weight when you travel.

 What better way to lose weight than to do so when trying different foods and drinks from around the world?